 Multithreaded applications are always harder to debug as you have to track multiple threads at a time.
 Moreover, multithreaded applications introduce new types of bugs and performance issues like uneven workload distribution, lock contention, serialized execution, and other*.

 The illusion of a sequential flow you get from stepping in a debug session does not help while debugging a multithreaded app and can be misleading.
 When investigating issues that can be concurrency bugs, you should rely more on breakpoints rather than on sequential stepping.
-For example, conditional breakpoints can help you a lot if you want to focus on just one thread: simply use some unique property of your thread (e.g. thread ID) to trigger the breakpoint; data breakpoints will break the execution when a marked property of a specific object changes by any thread.
+For example, conditional breakpoints can help you a lot if you want to focus on just one thread: just use some unique property of your thread (for example thread ID) to trigger the breakpoint; data breakpoints will break the execution when a marked property of a specific object changes by any thread.

 JetBrains Rider provides the following functionality to simplify the debugging of multithreaded applications:

-The Parallel Stacks tab of the Debug window simplifies threads analysis by showing threads and their stack frames on the diagram.
-See details below in this section.
+The Parallel Stacks tab of the Debug window simplifies threads analysis by showing threads and their stack frames as a diagram.

-For example, let's take a look at how Parallel Stacks look like during the debugging of a simple application that starts a number of threads.
-Each thread does nothing but sleeps for one second via
+Here is an example of how Parallel Stacks look like during the debugging of a simple application that starts a number of threads:

 The call path of the current thread is highlighted blue.

 indicates the execution point of the current thread.

 near a method indicates that a thread has stopped on this method.